 If you have a small shop with handfuls of visitors, it’s probably very noticeable how your visits increase the visit count and affect your bounce rate and other averages.
 Removing yourself will give you more accurate data to track as you grow your shop.

-If you only visit your shop front every now and then, and you get a fair amount of visitors, you might feel like it’s not worth the effort.
+If you only visit your shop front every now and then, and you get a fair number of visitors, you might feel like it’s not worth the effort.
 Your own visits probably don’t impact your totals and averages all that much.

 But once you start segmenting and working with smaller numbers, your own visits will start to matter.
 And worst of all, you might not notice the impact.
 You’ll just be making decisions from faulty data 🙁